pauloeduardogodoy/PizzaCalc/README.md

   (colder → more yeast).
 It's an estimate to calibrate with the log; affects only the yeast.
 - **Batch alerts** — Warns about high hydration (≥71%) and the Halo Core bowl load range (below ~700 g the spiral won't grab; above 2500 g it overloads the motor).
+- **Contextual tips** — Light guidance that appears based on the configuration (hydration, the room temperature from the water card, and batch size): soft dough in a warm room, slow/fast fermentation, batch near the bowl limit, firm dough at low hydration.
 - **Saved dough profiles** — Save/load named production settings (localStorage).
 - **Water temperature calculator (DDT)** — Collapsible card.
 4-factor rule, accounting for the cold **poolish** from the fridge: `water = (desired dough × 4) − (flour + room + friction +